 When parents can't agree on visitation and custody, they will have to go to court and complete a hearing or trial, after which a judge will determine custody.

-A parent with physical custody lives in the same household as the child and must provide the child with adequate food, shelter, clothing, and care.
-Parents may share physical custody—also called “joint custody”—or one parent may be awarded sole physical custody of a child, with the other parent having visitation or parenting time.
+A parent with physical custody lives in the same household as the child and is responsible for providing the child with adequate food, shelter, clothing, and care.
+Parents may share physical custody—also called “joint custody”—or one parent may be awarded sole physical custody of a child, with the other parent having scheduled visitation or parenting time.

 Yet, even a parent without legal custody may make emergency medical decisions for the child.
-In many cases, parents may share legal custody of their child.
-However, if the parents can't agree on a certain aspect of the child's care, the custodial parent makes the final decision.
+When parents can't agree on a certain aspect of the child's care, the custodial parent has the final say.
 Like physical custody, parents can share legal custody or one parent may have sole legal and physical custody over a child.

 Parents can reach their own custody agreements, but a judge must approve the agreement before it can become an official custody order.
 Some parents are able to reach an agreement on their own, while others employ the help of a mediator.

-For example, courts can't consider a parent's gender in a custody proceeding.
-For example, a mother doesn't have an automatic advantage.
-However, Rhode Island law allows a judge to consider a parent's moral fitness.
-The meaning of “moral fitness” can be a gray area, but some actions would obviously hurt a parent's chances at custody, such as a history of domestic violence or abuse.
+For example, courts can't consider a parent's gender in a custody proceeding, and mother doesn't have an automatic advantage in custody cases.
+However, Rhode Island child custody laws allow a judge to consider a parent's moral fitness.
+The meaning of “moral fitness” can be a gray area, but some actions would obviously hurt a parent's chances at custody, such as one parent's history of domestic violence or abuse.

 When one parent wants to move away, it can pose challenges to custody and visitation schedules.
 If the move is out-of-state, it may even justify a change in custody.
 A custodial parent seeking to relocate should provide the other parent with reasonable notice of the intended relocation.